poweredbymo/football-scouting-model-lfc/README.md

 This project tackles a real challenge faced by Liverpool FC during the 2022 Africa Cup of Nations: finding a replacement for Mohamed Salah while he represents Egypt.
 Using the FIFA 22 dataset and machine learning, I built a player recommendation system that identifies the most similar players based on 30+ performance attributes.

-**Key Finding:** The model identified **Raphinha** as the ideal replacement - a result that matched real-world transfer rumors reported by The Athletic and ESPN.
+**Key Finding:** The model identified **Raphinha** as the ideal replacement which matched real-world transfer rumors reported by The Athletic and ESPN.
+Additionally in 2025, Raphinha went on to carry Barcelona to a title and become a world-class output machine, validating this project's results.

 ---